SAP/spartacus-docs/_pages/dev/performance/core-web-vitals/largest-contentful-paint-cms-components.md

  * Tells whether the given CMS component is marked as containing
  * the LCP (Largest Contentful Paint) element.
  *
- * If a certain component is shared across multiple pages, but it's the LCP only on some of them,
- * this customized service can handle that.
-For example, a '"SharedBanner"` is displayed on all pages,
+ * The CMS component with ID '"SharedBanner"` is displayed on all pages,
- * but it's LCP only on the homepage, but not on other pages.
+ * but it's the Largest Contentful Paint only on the homepage, but not on other pages.
  */
 export class CustomCmsLcpService extends CmsLcpService {
   routingService = inject(RoutingService);